View courses in

 This course is an interdisciplinary approach to literature and art history, and moves classroom, students, and the faculty overseas to London for the term.
 The course focuses on the 19th and 20th centuries and concludes with the technologically complex 21st century.
 Assignments encourage research skills, critical thinking, and contextual awareness.
 Learning trips to historically and culturally important sites enhance the course's experiential component and augment the humanities' interdisciplinary significance.
 [Open only to students admitted to the CGS January Program] One lecture, two discussions and additional film and experiential learning hours as assigned [5 cr.]

-CGS HU 201: History of Western Ethical Philosophy (Plato to Nietzsche)
+CGS HU 201: History of Ethical Philosophy I

-A rigorous course in the history of Western ethical thought from Socrates through Nietzsche.
+A rigorous course in the history of ethical thought from the ancient world through the 19th century.
 The course also includes selected films and literary works that embody philosophical ideas or dramatize ethical dilemmas.
 Primary texts are used throughout.
 One lecture, two discussions and additional film hours as assigned [4 cr.]

 CGS HU 202: History of 20th-Century Ethical Philosophy and Applied Ethics